 The first way to do this is by using the little square icon on the left side of your screen between the two brush sliders.
 Once you tap on the icon, you’ll see a disc on your canvas.
 You can take your pencil and drag it around the canvas to locate the part of the image you’ll like to match its color.

-Now the way this ring works is the color on the bottom of the Ring represents the color you already had selected in the top right corner of your color picker, and the color on top of the Ring represents the new color that’s going to be sampled from the image.
+Now the way the ring works is the color on the bottom of the Ring represents the color you already had selected in the top right corner of your color picker, and the color on top of the Ring represents the new color that’s going to be sampled from the image.

 As you move the ring around the canvas, the top of the ring will keep changing its color based on where you place the cursor, and the crosshair in the middle of the Ring represents the pixel that will be chosen on the image.